vnglst/finding-nora/README.md

 ## Conclusions about PWA's

-The results are very promising I think.
+The results on iOS Safari are very promising I think.
 Lots of things are still missing, like no `Add to Homescreen` popup and a hard refresh of the app every time you come back to it, but it does feel like a real app.
 It was even pretty kid proof, even though I wasn't able/willing to get rid of the pinch zooming.

 ## Credits: